Columbus Day is out and Indigenous Peoples Day is in

 The claim that the intentional use of smallpox and other infectious diseases, to eliminate the Indians, is a heated debate.
 The fact is that after contact with Europeans, Native Americans died from diseases they had no defense for.

 What we know to be intentional was the wholesale slaughter of the Plains buffalo, one of the primary food sources of the Plains Indians.
 The phrase “Kill every buffalo you can!
-Every buffalo dead is an Indian gone” is an indictment to the desire to own every inch of land and to continue the policy of Manifest Destiny.
+Every buffalo dead is an Indian gone” is an indictment of the desire to own every inch of land and to continue the policy of Manifest Destiny.

 It is now 527 years since Christopher Columbus reached the Bahamas and that was the starting point of brutal genocide, killing millions of Native people across the hemisphere.
 This is the reason many cities and states in America have banned Columbus Day, which was celebrated on October 14.

 San Francisco was the first city to rename it last year, honoring centuries of indigenous resistance.
 At least five states and Washington, D.C have no Columbus Day anymore.

 This is a long YouTube video about genocide.
 It is well worth your time.

 An article by Newsweek tells about college students and what they were thinking about the change from Columbus Day to Indigenous Peoples Day.
 Nearly 80% were for it, and I am happy about that.
 Young people who declare themselves to be Democrats were mainly for it, and the students who said they were Republicans were a lot less enthusiastic about this change.
 Well, that was to be expected.

 They celebrated the first Columbus Day way back in 1792 to commemorate the 300th anniversary of Columbus landing.
 In 1934 it became a national holiday while President Franklin D. Roosevelt was in office.